Top 5 Things to Do in Taormina, Sicily

 An additional charm much loved about Taormina is the neighbouring miniature island of Isola Bella, situated in a small bay on the coast just below the town.
 The island is connected to the mainland by a small and narrow path that depending on the tide may be submerged.
 Isola Bella is open for free access and home to numerous species of birds and lizards.

 We find the food scene in general very entertaining, therefore we indulged in new food experiences whilst in Taormina.
-The hotel we stayed in, Hotel Villa Carlotta Taormina, has a very intriguing restaurant offering succulent seafood, a range of pasta dishes and other Sicilian specialties in which we highly recommend.
-If you aren't staying in their hotel, you will sadly be missing out on the best buffet breakfast in this side of the world.
+The hotel we stayed in, Hotel Villa Carlotta Taormina, has a very intriguing restaurant offering succulent seafood, a range of pasta dishes and other Sicilian specialities in which we highly recommend.
+If you aren't staying at their hotel, you will sadly be missing out on the best buffet breakfast in this side of the world.
 We were genuinely invited to eat at San Domenico Palace Hotel's very own Les Bougainvillées Restaurant.
 We dined in style in the historical atmosphere of the monastery's former refectory and had the spectacular tasting menu.
 Curb your sweet tooth at Bam Bar, which makes Sicily's tastiest granita in flavours depending on the time of the year.
 We had an addictive pistachio granita!

 We definitely rank Taormina high on the places to visit in Taormina.
-There is so much to offer in such a charming, little place on the mountain rif.
+There is so much to offer in such a charming, little place on the mountain.
 If you want to indulge more in the Sicilian way of life, be sure to book a tour with Don Saro from Personal Guide Sicily.